 What if you’ve imported your images from Lightroom?
 You’ll need to instruct Photoshop to align them now.

 To do this, click the bottom layer and then shift-click the top layer to select them all.

 Then from the top menu, select Edit | Auto-Align Layers… Select the ‘Auto’ option and hit ‘OK’.

-Photoshop now needs to analyse the high spatial frequencies in each of the images.
-And it needs to mask out the low frequency spatial frequencies.
+Photoshop now needs to analyze the high spatial frequencies in each of the images.
+And it needs to mask out the low-frequency spatial frequencies.

 This is a lot simpler than it sounds.
 Select all the layers, and from the main menu, select Edit | Auto-Blend Layers…

 Select ‘Stack Images’ and tick both the other boxes and hit ‘OK’.
 After a few seconds, Photoshop will generate layer masks.
 These will reveal the sharp areas of each layer.

 Photoshop will then combine these layers into a new merged layer.
 This will appear at the top of your layers palette.

 You will then need to trim the resulting image to remove some blurred edges.